rgraingerdev/CCFC_fanpage/README.md

 * timeline assistance - https://mdbootstrap.com/docs/b4/jquery/plugins/timeline/

 ## Acknowledgements
-* thank you to my mentor for supporting me through this project
+* Thank you to my mentor for supporting me through this project
 * Everybody on slack for answering any questions i had along the way.